huy-dai/Boogazoo/README.md

 ## Front-End

 Design a simple Javascript website with modern CSS styling that interfaces with the back-end APIs for controlling of videos.
+Current framework considerations include Node.js or Svelte kit

 Also displays information about the current queue,